 Last summer my daughter Annalyn rediscovered a pair of lab goggles that we’d used with a science experiment a couple years ago.
 At first she used them to protect her eyes in the shower, but quickly, she moved on to wearing them everywhere.
 Every.Where.
 It was adorable.
 And all I could think, was… stay weird.

 One weekend we visited some family and a distant relative remarked, “You’d better break her of that before she goes to kindergarten.”

 I looked at my sweet little girl – running around the yard, swinging a stick and pretending to be some sort of scientific superhero – and I immediately dismissed that annoying bit of advice.
+I wanted her to stay weird.
 Break my daughter of her imagination and spirit?

 I think not.

 Even though that conversation took place nearly a year ago – and the goggles have been once again relegated to the dress-up box – I haven’t been able to shake it.
 So today I have a few things to say to my daughter.

 From the moment you were formed you have done the unexpected.
 From your surprising conception and your refusal to show us your gender during the sonogram to your determination to breathe and eat on your own after just a few days in the NICU (and weeks before you should’ve entered our world), you’ve forged your own path and generally done life your way.

 And while at times your strong will and unique personality drives me straight up the wall, I wouldn’t change it for the world.